 It does sound a bit repetitive.
 But we cannot stress enough the importance of preparing the proper documents — such as your medical and work histories — in advance.
 Even if you can recite them off the top of your head without error, putting them on paper helps both you, any person working with you and the SSA representative who is hearing your claim.

 Why hire a lawyer?
 A study done by the Government Accounting Office (GAO) shows that when a person hires a lawyer to help them, they are three times more likely to have their benefit claim approved.
 Those are the kind of odds you cannot afford to ignore.
-And you do not have to worry about any lawyer taking you to the cleaners.
-The government must approve any agreement about fees between a lawyer and any client they are assisting with a benefits claim.
+Additionally, the government must approve any agreement about fees between a lawyer and any client they are assisting with a benefits claim.

 What Is the Information I Need to Bring With Me to the Interview?